 Keep in mind that although the beaches in Tortuguero are beautiful, they are not safe for swimming due to strong rip currents and sharks 🦈 roaming around.

 Besides wildlife watching, Tortuguero offers hiking, tours along the canals, and a truly remote feel that you can’t find in many other parts of Costa Rica.

 Best time to visit Tortuguero: If you want to enjoy the perfect dry weather, visit Tortuguero from January through April.

 Where to stay: Miss Junie’s Lodge

 How to get there: Take a 30-minute domestic flight between San Jose and Limon with Nature Air and Sansa Airlines.

-The major hub on Costa Rica Caribbean side is Limón, a port city with a grungy feel that is very different from popular towns along the Pacific Coast.
+Limón is a port city with a grungy feel that is very different from popular towns along the Pacific Coast.
 But don’t let it deter you – Limón is a convenient jumping point to many destinations in the region.

 It’s also a great budget destination 💰